 Yes, we like to tell our customers exactly how to go about finding their own Hot Stampers, how to clean them, how to do shootouts with scientific rigor, and all the rest.
 But to be brutally honest, if you actually try to do it right, it’s just a crazy amount of work.
 Virtually no sane person would have the time and energy required to devote to it in order to be successful.

 However, since it’s the only proven way to find the best sounding records, to us we think it’s worth it.
-And that is what you are paying for when you buy a Hot Stamper — all the work that neither you not anyone else on the face of the earth is willing to put in. (more…)
+And that is what you are paying for when you buy a Hot Stamper — all the work that very few audiophiles are willing to put in. (more…)